Round Dollar Price Tops $2.05 on Top Exchanges (RD)

-Round Dollar (RD) traded flat against the dollar during the 24 hour period ending at 13:00 PM E.T. on July 23rd.
-Round Dollar has a market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last 24 hours.
-One Round Dollar token can now be purchased for approximately $2.05 or 0.00006728 BTC on major cryptocurrency exchanges.
-During the last seven days, Round Dollar has traded down 0% against the dollar.
+Round Dollar (RD) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM E.T. on July 29th.
+One Round Dollar token can currently be bought for about $2.05 or 0.00006728 BTC on exchanges.
+During the last seven days, Round Dollar has traded down 0% against the U.S. dollar.
+Round Dollar has a market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.